vradarserver/vrs/Plugin.Vatsim/Readme.md

 a few things to note.

 **Enabled**: When you first install the plugin it is switched off.
-You have to edit the plugin's configuration and enable it before you will see any VATSIM feeds.
+You have to change the plugin's settings and enable it before you will see any VATSIM feeds.

-**Refresh Interval**: Regardless of the value you set here VATSIM will only send updated values every 15 seconds (as of time of writing).
+**Refresh Interval**: Regardless of the value you set here VATSIM will only update values every 15 seconds (as of time of writing).

 **Assume slow aircraft are on ground**: VATSIM does not send a flag to indicate whether aircraft are airborne.
 The plugin can only infer the